 Market Bosworth things to see and do

 Market Bosworth Country Park, with its open grassland is a great place for family ball games and other activities such as kite flying.
-There are also facilities for picnics and barbeques, and a visit to the new play area is always popular with the children.
+There are also facilities for picnics, and a visit to the new play area is always popular with the children.